"The Way We Worked" Smithsonian Exhibit

 Stories YES Videos:

-The Way We Worked Events:
+The Way We Worked:

-The Way We Worked, an exhibition created by the National Archives, is part of Museum on Main Street, a collaboration between the Smithsonian Institution and the North Carolina Humanities Council and made possible by support from the Porter Durham Family.
+The Way We Worked has been made possible in Newton, North Carolina by the North Carolina Humanities Council.
+The Way We Worked, created by the National Archives, is part of Museum on Main Street, a collaboration between the Smithsonian Institution and the North Carolina Humanities Council and made possible by support from the Porter Durham Family.
 Support for Museum on Main Street has been provided by the United States Congress.